 “Huh?”
 Taylor asked; a most undignified response to her statement.

 “Maybe I’m jumping at shadows; maybe I’m letting my nerves get to me.
-Either that or I’m letting too much of my cynicism through.”
+Either that or I’m letting my cynicism show.”
 She proceeded to explain what she meant.
 Taylor listened, scratched his head once and told her that he’d get right on it.
 It was probably nothing and he surely thought so, but when a senior officer asked, you delivered.

 She walked over to one of the auxiliary stations in her department and began going over those reports.
 If she’d known how much paperwork there was to do as an officer, she never would’ve signed up for the Space Force Officer Candidate School after four years at Kyoto University.
 She, like many other graduate students, looked forward to a decent job after college.
 So how had she gotten herself into the military?
 The career there certainly looked better than anything she could get in the private sector on Earth, or any of the other colonies for that matter.
 It wasn’t a huge surge of patriotism that made her join, just her looking for something better.
 She supposed that a lot of people in history joined for just that reason.